 - Master controlled breathing to manage excessive stress and other issues

-These tips should help to make meditation a useful tool or managing your addiction.
+These tips should help to make meditation a helpful tool for managing your addiction.
 But remember: rehab is critical for your overall recovery.
 And while the answer to the question, “can mindfulness meditation work for addiction?” is a positive one, you also should not expect miracles.
 Meditation, while beneficial, is just one tool that you should use in your fight against substance abuse.

-Hopefully, this information answers your question, “can mindfulness meditation work for addiction?”
+Hopefully, this information answers the question of whether mindfulness meditation can help people manage addiction.
 If not, please do not hesitate to contact us at Crestview Recovery today.
-Our specialists have years of experience and can provide many care options, including:
+Our specialists have decades of experience and can provide many care options, including: